 Tamoxifen (Nolvadex® or Soltamox®) is a drug that treats hormone receptor-positive (hormone-positive) breast cancer.
-It may also help prevent breast cancer.
-Since the Food and Drug Administration (FDA) approved tamoxifen in 1998, it has become one of the most widely used breast cancer treatments.
+(Hormone-positive breast cancer is a type of cancer that needs estrogen and/or progesterone to grow.)
+Healthcare providers also use tamoxifen to help prevent breast cancer in people over 35 who have a high risk of the disease.
+Since the U.S. Food and Drug Administration (FDA) approved tamoxifen in 1998, it has become one of the most widely used breast cancer treatments.

 Who should use tamoxifen?

-Tamoxifen can help women and men with hormone receptor-positive breast cancer.
+Tamoxifen can help people with hormone receptor-positive breast cancer.
 The drug can lower the risk of breast cancer in:

-- Women who are high-risk of breast cancer due to a family history of disease or mutated (changed) breast cancer (BRCA) genes.
+- People who are high risk of breast cancer due to a family history of disease or mutated (changed) breast cancer (BRCA) genes.

-Your doctor will determine if tamoxifen is right for you.
+Your healthcare provider will talk with you about your medical history to determine if tamoxifen is right for you.

 Millions of people have used tamoxifen to prevent or treat breast cancer.
 The drug may lower the risk of:

 - Breast cancer in the opposite breast by 50%.

 - Breast cancer recurrence in premenopausal people by 30% to 50%.

 - Breast cancer recurrence in postmenopausal people by 40% to 50%.